“The coding portion of a gene is known as exons while the non-coding DNA sequences are known as introns.”

 Differences: Exon vs Intron

 The differences between the exons and introns are a lot more than similarities.

 First of all, The exons are belong to the coding portion of a genome which is up to 3% of the total genome.

 While the introns are included in the non-coding junk portion of a genome which can’t form protein but do something else.

 The exon makes proteins while the intron regulates gene expression.

 Note: the exons and introns are located one after another in a gene.
 The number of exons and introns also differs in different genes.

-On the other side, The introns are only present in DNA and in the primary mRNA transcript but not in final mRNA.
+On the other side, The introns are only present in DNA and in the primary mRNA transcript but not in the final mRNA.

 The exons take part in the transition of genetic code but the introns can’t!
 What does it mean?

-After replication, the entire DNA copied and makes mRNA via transcription.
+After replication, the entire DNA is copied and makes mRNA via transcription.
 The mRNA is a type of ribonucleic acid that has uracil instead of thymine in it and contains the genetic information to make protein.